Vlachovo Březí: Sights

-Vlachovo Březí Castle was a fortress, rebuilt into a Renaissance castle in 1561.
+Vlachovo Březí Castle was originally a medieval fortress, rebuilt into a Renaissance castle in 1561.
 In 1698, it was rebuilt into its current early Baroque form.
 Today it is unused and the premises are offered for rent.

 The first mention of a brewery in Vlachovo Březí is from 1623.
 The Manor Brewery in its current form was founded around 1670 and its capacity caused the gradual demise of breweries in the surrounding villages.
 The Baroque brewery building with distinctive gables was built in the 18th century and forms the western wing of the castle complex.
 The beer brewing continued until 1924.
 In 2014–2015, the valuable building was repaired and now it is owned by the town.
 The beer brewing was renewed in 2017.

 The original Church of the Annunciation was first mentioned in 1359, when it was built in the Romanesque style.
 In 1659–1669, the church was completely rebuilt in the Baroque style, in which form it still stands today.
 The side chapel was added in 1735 and the tower was modified to its present form in 1865.
 The chancel, estimated to have been built in the 13th century, has been preserved from the original church.

 The Chapel of the Holy Spirit is located on a hill above the town.
 It is an octagonal Baroque building.
 It was built in the 18th century on the site of an older chapel from 1661.
 The path to the chapel is lined with Stations of the Cross.

 The presence of the Jewish community is commemorated by a well-preserved Jewish cemetery.
 First mentioned in 1692, it was probably founded in the mid-17th century and was extended several times in the 18th and 19th centuries.
 There are about 200 preserved tombstones and the oldest readable tombstone dates from 1729.